stevenjudd/stevenjudd.github.io/_posts/2023-03-13-Fixing-Context-Switching.md

 I did this to remind myself that I set this up.
 It is a bit redundant, but it works for me.

-Now, with these alias entries in place, I can run ``ps | sort cpu` in any OS and get consistent results without errors.
+Now, with these alias entries in place, I can run `ps | sort cpu` from PowerShell in any OS and get consistent results without errors.

-> Bonus question for those that are curious: what happens if the output of `$aliasOutput` is not sorted?
+> Bonus question: what happens if the output of `$aliasOutput` is not sorted?

 The next shortcut I like to use is the `ll` command in Linux.
 Unfortunately, this is not available in PowerShell, nor is it always available